academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload google-fonts-for-woo-framework/ to the `/wp-content/plugins/` directory or google-fonts-for-woo-framework.zip through the "Add Plugins" administration page.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add your Google API key to the settings page for the plugin.